-We hope you will find using MOTRS-6 an enjoyable experience and discover some great new sounds.
+We hope that you will enjoy using MOTRS-6 as you explore creating interesting new sounds.

-For the latest news, firmware and user guide updates please visit https://www.motas-synth.uk.

-For technical support, general enquiries or user feedback (gratefully received) please email support@motas-synth.uk
+For the latest news, firmware and user guide updates please visit motas-synth.uk.
+For technical support, general enquiries or user feedback (gratefully received) please email support@motas-synth.uk.